hugoledoux/startinpy/docs/attributes.md

 Those attributes are stored as a JSON object/dictionary, a key-value pair where the key is a string and the value is one of the following [NumPy data types](https://numpy.org/doc/stable/user/basics.types.html): `numpy.bool_`,  `numpy.int64`, `numpy.uint64`, unicode (string), and `numpy.float64`.

-To attach extra attributes, you first need to define a *schema*, it a list of the attribute names and their data types.
+To attach extra attributes, you first need to define a *schema*, which is a list of the attribute names and their data types.
 [NumPy data types](https://numpy.org/doc/stable/reference/arrays.dtypes.html#arrays-dtypes) must be used to create the schema.

 ```python